Devotional for Thursday July 12th

 Good Morning Everyone,

-Our thought for today: “Just do your part”
+Our thought for today: “Just be the church”

 God Bless,